Universality of multiplicity distribution in proton-proton and electron-positron collisions: Calculations and results

-We performed our calculations at $\sqrt{s}=30,$ $200,$ $900,$ $1800,$ $7000$ and $14000$ GeV.
-The results are shown in Fig. \ref{fig:nbd}, where the calculated multiplicity distributions in $pp$ collisions (open symbols) are compared with NB fits.
-It is worth mentioning that Eq. (\ref{mean_1}) is satisfied by construction so our multiplicity distributions have the correct mean values, see Tab. \ref{tab:2}.
+We performed our calculations at $\sqrt{s}=30,$ $200,$ $900,$ $1800,$ $7000$, and $14000$ GeV.
+The results are shown in Fig. \ref{fig:nbd}, where the calculated full phase-space multiplicity distributions in $pp$ collisions (open symbols) are compared with NB fits.
+We repeat that Eq. (\ref{mean_1}) is satisfied by construction so our multiplicity distributions have the correct mean values, see Tab. \ref{tab:2}.

 The crucial test of our approach is the value of $k$, which we calculate as